-Last updated: April 2018
+Last updated: October 2021

 1. Information We Collect

 1.1.
-Information you provide
+Information you provide us directly

-Honor collects information from you when you provide it to us.
-This happens when you register for our website, use the Platform, or communicate with us, such as through our website, applications, email, SMS, over the telephone or in person.
-The information you provide us may include information that personally identifies you ("Personal Information" or "PII"), such as name, email address, phone number or your mailing address.
-We also collect your credit card information in order to process payments for Care Services.
+Honor collects information when you provide it to us or a member agency of the Honor Care Network.
+Some of the information we collect includes confidential medical information that is subject to the California Confidentiality of Medical Information Act.
+This happens when you use our website, use our Services, or communicate with us, such as through our website, mobile applications, email, SMS, over the telephone or in person.
+The information you provide us may include information which can be used to personally identify you ("Personal Information" or "PII"), such as:

 1.3.
 Information from cookies and similar devices